It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

 I am hardly a foodie.
 In fact, whenever I have to fill a dietary requirements’ form before a trip, I am almost tempted to write down what I actually eat, rather than what I don’t eat.
 It would be easier and faster.
 This, however, doesn’t mean that I don’t enjoy eating.
 Quite the opposite, indeed.
 And one of the things I love the most when I travel is discovering a country and its culture through its food.
 Such was the case with Cuban cuisine and one of the reasons I find Cuba to be a fantastic holiday destination.

 The thing is, when I traveled to Cuba I was actually impressed with the food.
+And I am sure you will be too.
 It’s incredible what Cubans manage to put together with so few ingredients.
-Cuban food, for as simple as it may seem, is full of flavor, fresh and (quite importantly for a health freak like me) healthy.
-Whether I had a simple snack bought in a kiosk or a full meal, I enjoyed what I ate.
+Traditional cuban food, for as simple as it may seem, is full of flavor, fresh and (quite importantly for a health freak like me) healthy.
+Whether you have a simple snack bought in a kiosk or a full meal, you will enjoy what you eat.

 Check out my post on the most amazing things to do in Cuba.

 Where To Find The Best Cuban Food